 We attend school for 175 days per year (which may be reduced by up to 3 snow days).

-Students in the 7th, 9th and 11th grades take Terra Nova3 tests each year in April.
+Students in the 7th, 8th, and 9th grades take Educational Records Bureau CTP-5 tests each year in April.